gszfwsb/Awesome-HITWH-Resources-Sharing/README.md

 # Introduction
-- This project aims to provide high quality resources for students in HIT
+This project aims to provide high quality resources for students in School of Software, HIT
 - Slides, Memos, Lecture notes, Other resouces(but please do not copy without confirmation :)
 - Lecture Group: bilibili homepage：HITwh软18语你讲师团 https://space.bilibili.com/478354813?
 # Content
 For convenience, you may use AliYunDrive (阿里网盘) links to reach the following resources.
 However, there may be some missing lessons.
 Please contact me if you need one not in the following list.